RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Methodology

 Second, the change of Reynolds number has little influence on the ratio $\overline{\alpha}$, as is shown in Fig.~\ref{fig:kappa-tau}.
-We examine the profile of turbulent shear ($\nabla \cdot \boldsymbol{\tau}$) and viscous shear ($\nabla \cdot \boldsymbol{\tau}_{vis}$) in the channel in Fig.~\ref{fig:force-profiles} for the two cases, $Re_\tau = 180$ and 5200.
+We examine the profile of turbulent shear ($\nabla \cdot \boldsymbol{\tau}$) and viscous shear ($\nabla \cdot \boldsymbol{\tau}_\text{vis}$) in the channel in Fig.~\ref{fig:force-profiles} for the two cases, $Re_\tau = 180$ and 5200.
 In most of the channel outside the viscous wall region, both forces (and thus the ratio) are fairly uniform.
 Nevertheless, in the viscous wall region, the two forces are of the same order of magnitude but with opposite signs.
 In contrast, outside the viscous region, the pressure gradient is the main driving force while the Reynolds shear stress is the resistance, with the viscous shear having negligible effects.
 The forces in the two distinct regions are illustrated schematically in Fig.~\ref{fig:balance}.
 However, when calculating the ratio $\overline{\alpha} = \|\nabla \cdot \boldsymbol{\tau}\|/\|\bm{b}\|$ of the two norms, values within the viscous wall region clearly dominates the calculation of both norms, which involve integration of the functions squared.
 It can be seen that in both Fig.~\ref{fig:force-profiles}a ($Re_\tau = 180$) and Fig.~\ref{fig:force-profiles}b ($Re_\tau=5200$) the areas enclosed by the blue/solid curve and red/dashed curve (with the vertical zero line) are similar.
-Squaring the function would place even more weights on the regions of larger function values, i.e., the viscous wall region.
+Squaring the function places even more weights on the regions of larger function values, i.e., the viscous wall region.
 This observation suggests that the ratio $\|\nabla \cdot \boldsymbol{\tau}\|/\|\bm{b}\|$ is of order $O(1)$ for both cases, as confirmed by examining Fig.~\ref{fig:kappa-tau}.
 Consequently, the computed norm mostly reflects the values of the forces in the viscous region and not the outer layer.
 It is well known that the Reynolds number effects are not pronounced within the viscous wall region.
 Increasing the Reynolds number merely extends the outer layer in terms of inner coordinates ($y^+ = y/y^*$ where $y^*=\nu/\sqrt{\tau_w/\rho}$ is the viscous unit and $\tau_w$ is the wall shear stress).
 This explains why the ratio $\overline{\alpha}$ does not vary significantly (much less than proportionally) with the Reynolds number as can be seen in Fig.~\ref{fig:kappa-tau}.
+If the viscous region is neglected, the factor $\bar{\alpha}$ will be higher for the larger Reynolds number, and thus it makes the global condition number a better indicator of model conditioning.
+However, the matrix condition number $\mathcal{K}_\mathsf{A}$ depends on the mesh size and thus the global condition number is still not an ideal choice of evaluating model conditioning of RANS equations.

 In summary, the matrix-based condition number $\mathcal{K}_\tau$ as derived in Eq.~(\ref{eq:cond-norm}) is not able to explain the increasing sensitivity of the velocities with respect to Reynolds stresses with increasing Reynolds number.
 In addition, the matrix condition number $\mathcal{K}_\mathsf{A}$ has another critical drawback of being mesh dependent.
 The mesh dependency is highly undesirable as the condition number is to measure the conditioning property of \emph{turbulence models} at the PDE level, not any particular numerical discretization thereof.
 These drawbacks clearly call for a better metric for measuring the conditioning property of Reynolds-stress-based turbulence models.